tomedunn/the-finished-book/_theory/random-encounter-tables/random-encounter-tables.md

 # Conclusion

 Generating random encounters by rolling for the time between encounters, rather than whether or not an encounter occurs at fixed intervals, can reduce the number of rolls a DM has to make.
-These tables can also be easily modified to better control the overall range of possible encounters the PCs experience during an adventure.
+These timing tables can also be easily modified to better control the overall range of possible encounters the PCs experience during an adventure.
 These are both benefits worth considering when using random encounters.

 This approach isn't without its drawbacks, though.
-The mathematical process for generating these tables is a bit involved, which can be a big hurdle for DMs and adventure designers.
+The mathematical process for generating these timing tables is a bit involved, which can be a big hurdle for DMs and adventure designers.
 A simpler approach, in practice, would be to skip all the math and just create a table for the time between encounter by hand.
 DMs will also need to learn to use these alternative encounter tables and become comfortable doing so.

 Finally, I think it's worth pointing out that the method shown here can also be applied to other mechanics within the game.
-For example, when running combat with large numbers of monsters a table could be used to determine the number of monsters that need to attack before the hit occurs.
+For example, when running combat with large numbers of monsters a similar table could be used to determine the number of monsters that need to attack before a hit occurs.
 This would allow for some randomness in the process without forcing the DM to roll for each individual monster.